-The Residential Treatment Program funded out-of-home placements for four (4) males during the calendar year 2015.
-The Program offered outof-home placement alternatives for adjudicated youth whose criminal behavior required intensive supervision and/or specialized treatment.
-Placements utilized were Avondale Residential Center in Muskingum County, Thompkins Child and Adolescent Services in Guernsey County and The Village Network/New Horizons Youth Center in Belmont County.
+The Residential Treatment Program funded out-of-home placements for four (4) males during the calendar year 2016.
+The Program offered out-of-home placement alternatives for adjudicated youth whose criminal behavior required intensive supervision and/or specialized treatment.
+Placements utilized were Avondale Residential Center in Muskingum County, Thompkins Child and Adolescent Services 9now known as Allwell Behavioral Health Service) in Guernsey County and The Village Network/New Horizons Youth Center in Belmont County.